Alfresco/acs-packaging/docs/query-accelerator.md

 Here we give an example of how to create a Query Set for a TMDQ.

-The following TMDQ selects all documents (cm:content) which have a dublincore aspect (cm:dublincore) and has a publisher (cm:publisher) equal to 'Hachette Livre' and a type (cm:type) equal to 'Action'.
+The following TMDQ selects all documents (cm:content) which have a dublincore aspect (cm:dublincore), a publisher (cm:publisher) equal to 'Hachette Livre' and a type (cm:type) equal to 'Action'.

 ```